upavadi/TngApi_shortcodeConstructor/README.md

         class TngWp_Shortcode_MyShortcode extends TngWp_Shortcode_AbstractShortcode
          {
-          const SHORTCODE = 'TngWp_MyShortcode'; //shortcode name
+          const SHORTCODE = 'TngWp_MyShortcode'; //This is your shortcode name

            public function show()
           {
-            // Best place to define your variables here
+            // This may best place to define general variables.
-           //Array $conext will be available in your page
+            //Array $conext will be available in your page.
             $context = array(
             );
            //This html file will show your page return $this->templates->render('myshortcode.html', $context);
           }